 The client's experience...

-I'm not taking action, I'm not designing or doing anything except absorbing the impact.
-But sure it is true, research is important...if I write a plan, make a kanban, be kind to myself, trust myself.
+I'm being a little harsh on myself though.
+Research is important...if I write a plan, make a kanban, be kind to myself, trust myself.

 It's ok.